chadtripod/documentation/Armory-Spinnaker-Quickstart-2.md

 The Account name is arbitrary and should be a name that is an identifiable.
 The Name will become visable in Spinnaker UI.
 The example account here is "aws-dev-1".

+1. Set Variables for halyard command.

 export AWS_ACCOUNT_NAME=aws-dev-1 \
 export ACCOUNT_ID=[YOUR_ACCOUNT_ID] \
 export ROLE_NAME=role/Spinnaker-Managed-Role

+2. Run Halyard command to configure AWS Provider with an Account in Spinnaker.

 ```code
 hal config provider aws account add ${AWS_ACCOUNT_NAME} \